 Providing a home in the heart of Melbourne’s arts precinct for experimental art, creative development, performance, design education, and public gathering, Testing Grounds is fundamentally about testing out ideas.
 The creative practice constantly happening on site is more often than not about pushing boundaries, taking calculated risks, and playing with ideas, but the project itself is also an experiment - in how to activate vacant or under-utilised civic space in fun and inventive ways.

-“We believe in the importance of non-commercial civic space, freely and equally available to all citizens.
-This project is a small experiment, driven by these ideas.”
-Millie Cattlin
+“We believe in the importance of non-commercial civic space, freely available to anyone with a creative idea to explore.
+This project is an experiment driven by these ideas.”
+Millie Cattlin and Joseph Norster

 How did the Testing Grounds concept come about…and who is involved?

 Arts Victoria (now Creative Victoria) approached us in mid-2012 interested in ways to temporarily occupy 1-23 City Road, Southbank.
 The land is a two-thousand-meter-square block at the corner of City Road and Sturt Street that had been vacant for around 30 years, after the demolition of the YMCA National Headquarters, which stood on this site from 1925.
 It is Crown Land and dedicated to arts use, but no major plan for the site had gained traction, so we proposed to activate it in the short term.

 We began by cleaning up the site, adding a few repurposed shipping containers - converted into a studio, a workshop, a bar, and washrooms - and opening the gates, then making an open invitation for artists to use the space.